~ Fiction ~

 "J. F. K."

-We took it home, rinsed it under the kitchen faucet and placed it on a tea-towel atop the stainless drainboard.
+We took it home, rinsed it under the kitchen faucet and placed it on a tea-towel atop the stainless steel drainboard.

 Sitting it there conjured up the President's head resting on the examination table at Parkland Memorial Hospital ~ that day in Dallas, November 22, 1963.
 Back when Americans still trusted themselves, and CBS News Anchor, Walter Cronkite comforted us: